scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ### Compiled with Scala 3

 The Scala standard library has historically been compiled using Scala 2.13 and used by Scala 3 as-is, thanks to binary compatibility.
 In 3.8.0 the library is now compiled with Scala 3.
 The change itself has been verified to be binary compatible and should not cause problems when migrating to Scala 3.8.
-Compilation using Scala 3 allows to benefit from two Scala 3 optional, experimental features which we hope to stabilize in some future release:

-1. **Null‑safety** - When compiled with the `-Yexplicit-nulls` flag, all reference types in the library become non‑nullable unless they are annotated with `| Null`.
-Although the default remains unchanged, library maintainers have annotated many APIs with explicit null‑return types.
-When you enable explicit nulls in your project the type checker will warn if you forget to handle a possible `Null`.

-2. **Capture checking** - The library code has been adjusted to interact properly with the experimental capture‑checking system.
-When you enable capture checking in your project (`-language:experimental.captureChecking`) the type checker tracks references to capabilities and ensures you do not capture local resources in closures.

-> **Note:** Both null‑safety and capture‑checking annotations remain experimental, opt‑in features.
-Your existing code will behave exactly as before unless you enable the appropriate language flag.
-The goal is to provide a smooth migration path towards safer Scala in the future.

 > **Source Incompatibility:** Context bounds in standard library classes such as `scala.reflect.ClassTag` used in `Array.empty[T]` method, are now desugared to `given` instead of `implicit`.
 This change requires `using` modifiers when supplying explicit parameters.
 This changed behaviour was active since Scala 3.6, but was inactive while Scala Standard Library was compiled using Scala 2.13.